openid/sharedsignals/openid-sharedsignals-framework.md

   by the Receiver.

 ##### Polling Delivery using HTTP
-This section provides SSE profiling specifications for the {{DELIVERYPOLL}} spec.
+This section provides SSF profiling specifications for the {{DELIVERYPOLL}} spec.

 method
 : `https://schemas.openid.net/secevent/risc/delivery-method/poll`